-Usability for Biometric Systems -- This research focuses on improving the usability of biometrics which is critical biometrics systems are being integrated into many areas of government and public life.
+Usability for Biometric Systems -- This research focuses on improving the usability of critical biometrics systems that are being integrated into many areas of government and public life.

 Voting System Usability and Accessibility -- The 2002 Help America Vote Act gave NIST a key role in helping to realize nationwide improvements in voting systems.
-NIST performs research the examines role of human factors in the design and application of next generation voting systems, including assistive technologies for individuals in order to develop usability and accessibility requirements and test methods for those requirements.
+NIST performs research that examines the role of human factors in the design and application of next generation voting systems, including assistive technologies for individuals, in order to develop usability and accessibility requirements and test methods for those requirements.
 This research assists the Election Assistance Commission in the development of voting system standards and guidance.

 Cloud Usability Framework -- The goal of this work is to provide a framework that encompasses multiple characteristics for the evaluation of the cloud user experience.

-Safety of Building Occupants Project Task 2 -- This is a collaboration with the Engineering Lab, data related to human behavior during fires is being collected, via survey and interviews, and analyzed to determine how mobility impaired individuals evacuate multi-story buildings during emergencies and the role their personal risk perception played in their decisions/actions such as their concerns about using elevators during these evacuations.
-Data will also be gathered via focus groups with emergency responders and people with disabilities on evacuation procedures for elevator usage for people with disabilities.
+Safety of Building Occupants Project Task 2 -- This is a collaboration with the Engineering Lab.
+Data related to human behavior during fires is being collected, via survey and interviews, and analyzed to determine how mobility impaired individuals evacuate multi-story buildings during emergencies and the role their personal risk perception plays in their decisions/actions such as their concerns about using elevators during these evacuations.
+Data is also being gathered via focus groups with emergency responders and people with disabilities on evacuation procedures for their elevator usage.
 The goal is guidance for designers and building managers about the concerns of individuals with mobility impairments and how to improve elevator design and usage during emergencies.